ashleighcodess/Leadliftr/replit.md

 ## Data Flow

-1. **Connection Phase**
+1. **HTML Input Phase**
-   - User starts Chrome with remote debugging enabled
-   - Application connects to Chrome on specified port
-   - Available tabs are retrieved and displayed
+   - User pastes HTML content from CRM system
+   - Application analyzes HTML structure for container suggestions
+   - Field mappings are configured (manual or preset)

 2. **Configuration Phase**
-   - User selects target CRM tab
-   - Field mappings are configured (manual or preset)
    - Container selectors are defined for data extraction
+   - Maximum lead count is set (up to 500,000)
+   - Optional lead scrubbing settings are configured

 3. **Extraction Phase**
-   - HTML content is retrieved from selected tab
    - BeautifulSoup parses HTML structure
    - CSS selectors extract data based on field mappings
    - Data is validated and formatted
+   - Large datasets use batch processing for memory efficiency

+4. **Scrubbing Phase (Optional)**
+   - Phone numbers are analyzed for landline/VOIP patterns
+   - Lead data is checked for litigation-related keywords
+   - Unwanted leads are filtered out based on user settings

-4. **Export Phase**
+5. **Export Phase**
    - Extracted data is formatted for CSV export
-   - File is generated in exports directory
+   - File is generated and served to user
-   - User can download the CSV file
+   - Data is immediately cleared from memory after download

 ## External Dependencies